New Tripoli, Pennsylvania

 New Tripoli (/trɪˈpoʊli/ trih-POH-lee) is an unincorporated community and census-designated place (CDP) in Lynn Township in Lehigh County, Pennsylvania.
 As of the 2020 census, the population was 840.
-New Tripoli is part of the Lehigh Valley, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+New Tripoli is part of the Lehigh Valley.

-The name comes from Tripoli in Libya, in commemoration of the fighting in the Barbary Wars.
-The pronunciation of New Tripoli is with the stress on "PO", as many non-natives make the mistake of stressing the first syllable which will often be corrected by natives.
+New Tripoli was originally founded in 1812 as Saegersville, but was changed in 1816 to New Tripoli in honor of the success of the American navy in 1815 during the Barbary Wars at Tripoli in what is now Libya.
+Unlike how the capital of the country Libya is normally pronounced by Americans, the pronunciation of New Tripoli is with the stress on "PO", as many non-natives make the mistake of stressing the first syllable which will often be corrected by natives.
 The New Tripoli ZIP Code is 18066 and it is in area code 610, exchange 298.

 Geography

-The village is located at the intersection of Madison Street and Pennsylvania Route 143 near Pennsylvania Route 309 on the northern edge of the Lehigh Valley region of Pennsylvania.
+New Tripoli is located at the intersection of Madison Street and Pennsylvania Route 143 near Pennsylvania Route 309 on the northern edge of the Lehigh Valley region of eastern Pennsylvania.
 It is in northwestern Lehigh County, in the eastern part of Lynn Township.
 PA 143 leads east 0.5 mi to PA 309 and southwest 8 mi to Kempton.
 PA 309 leads southeast 14 mi to the west side of the Allentown area and northwest across Blue Mountain 16 mi to Tamaqua.

-According to the U.S. Census Bureau, the New Tripoli CDP has a total area of 2.4 sqkm, of which 3841 sqm, or 0.16%, are water.
+According to the U.S. Census Bureau, New Tripoli has a total area of 2.4 sqkm, of which 3841 sqm, or 0.16%, are water.
 School Creek flows westward through the north side of town, joining Ontelaunee Creek just west of the CDP border.
 Water runoff from the town flows via School Creek, Ontelaunee Creek, and Maiden Creek to the Schuylkill River, part of the Delaware River watershed.